WeblateOrg/weblate/docs/admin/install.rst

    CELERY_TASK_ALWAYS_EAGER = False
    CELERY_BROKER_URL = 'redis://localhost:6379'
+   CELERY_WORKER_PREFETCH_MULTIPLIER = 0

-You should also start the Celery worker to process the tasks, this can be done directly on command line (what is mostly useful when debugging or developing):
+You should also start the Celery worker to process the tasks and start scheduled tasks, this can be done directly on command line (what is mostly useful when debugging or developing):

 .. code-block:: sh